-One of the comments teachers make when I introduce them to Square It is the fact that it is so simple yet so powerful.
+One of the comments teachers make when I introduce them to Seeing Squares is the fact that it is so simple yet so powerful.
 The same could be said for the well-known spatial strategy game, Noughts and Crosses.
 An interactive version (playing against the computer) can be found on the site here.

 Isomorphic (structurally identical) to Noughts and Crosses is the numerical strategy game, Fifteen: